xiaozhengxu/Interactive-Calculus/README.md

 ### Visual Calculus

 #### Description
 This project aims to help individuals understand and interact with the Fundamental Theorem of Calculus in a purely visual and geometric way.
 We hope to help learners build an intuition for the relationships among a line and its corresponding derivative and integral.
 This is done through an interactive window where users begin by drawing an input curve.
-The curve's integral and derivative are displayed and users may adjust these lines and observe how they change in relation to one another.
-Users may also view corresponding tangent lines and areas to connect the functionss of derivatives and integrals to their properties as lines.
+The curve's integral and derivative are then displayed and users may adjust these lines and observe how they change in relation to one another.
+Users may also view corresponding tangent lines and areas to connect the functions of derivatives and integrals to their properties as lines.
+We hope this module will act as a supplement to traditional textbook explanations.

 #### Getting started
 This module requires scipy, numpy, OpenCV, and pygame.